thisiskushal31/blog/README.md

     ```typescript
     export const BLOG_BASE_PATH = "/book-blog";
     ```
-  - To change the author name or avatar (for all posts):
+  - To change the default author name or avatar (used for all posts unless overridden):
     ```typescript
     export const AUTHOR = {
       name: "Your Name",
       avatar: "/blog/profile.jpeg", // or any image path
     };
     ```
+- You can override the author for any individual post by adding an `author` field to the post object (see above).
+If not specified, the global author is used as a fallback.
 - All posts and author info will update automatically.
 - **All config files are in the `src/config/` folder.**